ngageoint/mapcache-electron/BUILD.md

 # Releasing a New Version
 1. Update package.json version
 2. Add a changelog file for the version describing new features added and bugs fixed
-3. Update MapCacheWindowManager.js to reference correct version tag
-4. Commit changes
+3. Commit changes
-5. Tag version
+4. Tag version
-6. Build windows, linux and mac installers
+5. Build windows, linux and mac installers
-7. Notarize mac installers
+6. Notarize mac installers
-8. Create release on github for the new version and upload all the installer files
+7. Create release on github for the new version and upload all the installer files